Board of Directors

 Carol MacCulloch

-Carol MacCulloch has vast experience as a non-profit executive and director.
+Carol has vast experience as a non-profit executive and director.
 She previously served as Board Chair of the Nova Scotia Apprenticeship Agency.
 Her expertise has helped several start-up organizations, and her leadership has energized a series of quasi governmental organizations, advisory committees, and non-profit boards.
 In 2009, Carol received an honourary diploma from the Nova Scotia Community College.
-Carol also serves as the Chair of the Board of Directors For the HCi3 Fund and sits on the Board for EfficiencyOne Services.
+Carol also serves as the Chair of the Board of Directors for the Halifax Climate Investment, Innovation and Impact (HCi3 Fund) and is a director of EfficiencyOne Services.

 Matthew Martel

-Martel holds a Project Management Professional (PMP) certification and has relevant board experience serving on the Halifax International Airport Authority, Dalhousie University Faculty of Management, Acadia University Institute for Data Analytics Board, and Downtown Halifax Business Commission.
+Matthew holds a Project Management Professional (PMP) certification and has relevant board experience serving on the Halifax International Airport Authority and Dalhousie University Faculty of Management.
 In these roles, he had a strong focus on board compliance, board assessments, board member orientation, and worked to strengthen policy.
-Overall, Martel is a skilled and experienced leader who excels in strategic planning, recruitment, and project management, making him an asset to any organization.
+Overall, Matthew is a skilled and experienced leader who excels in strategic planning, recruitment, and project management, making him an asset to any organization.

 Joan McArthur-Blair

 Dr. Joan McArthur-Blair, Co-President of Cockell McArthur-Blair Consulting is an inspirational writer, speaker, and facilitator.
 She believes positive leadership matters in the world and all her work is around enabling and fostering that generative possibility.
 Joan specializes in the use of appreciative inquiry and appreciative resilience to foster leadership development, strategic planning, and innovative strategies for organizational and team development.
+She is highly committed to the work of climate change and climate adaptation.
 She has co-authored Appreciative Inquiry in Higher Education: A Transformative Force, 2nd edition (2020) and Building Resilience with Appreciative Inquiry: A Leadership Journey through Hope, Despair, and Forgiveness (2018).

 Karen Miner